mewcrazy/Stripchat-Enhanced/README.md

 We welcome any contributions!
 If you're having ideas or improvements to StripChat Enhanced, simply create a meaningful push request or open an issue and we will take care of it.

 ## Roadmap:
-- Add loading icons (for slow internet connections)
+- Add Emoji Picker module
-- Add new favorite filtesr: In Private, In Group Show, In Ticket Show, New Models
+- Add additional Favorites filters: In Private, In Group Show, In Ticket Show, New Models
-- Follow on all listing pages (without the need to visit the room itself)
+- Unfollow on all listing pages (without the need to visit the room itself)
-- Extend XHR calls with proper promises
 - Add "Auto Translate" feature (no need to translate each line individually)
 - Link GitHub Features list to their according landing page with further details
 - Bug testing in GreaseMonkey & TamperMonkey